nathanmarz/storm/SECURITY.md

 Ex:
 curl  -i --negotiate -u:anyUser  -b ~/cookiejar.txt -c ~/cookiejar.txt  http://storm-ui-hostname:8080/api/v1/cluster/summary

-1) Firefox: Goto about:config and search for network.negotiate-auth.trusted-uris double-click to  add value "http://storm-ui-hostname:8080"
+1. Firefox: Goto about:config and search for network.negotiate-auth.trusted-uris double-click to  add value "http://storm-ui-hostname:8080"
-2) Google-chrome:  start from command line with: google-chrome --auth-server-whitelist="*storm-ui-hostname" --auth-negotiate-delegate-whitelist="*storm-ui-hostname"
+2. Google-chrome:  start from command line with: google-chrome --auth-server-whitelist="*storm-ui-hostname" --auth-negotiate-delegate-whitelist="*storm-ui-hostname"
-3) IE:  Configure trusted websites to include "storm-ui-hostname" and allow negotiation for that website
+3. IE:  Configure trusted websites to include "storm-ui-hostname" and allow negotiation for that website

+**Caution**: In AD MIT Keberos setup the key size is bigger than the default UI jetty server request header size.
+Make sure you set ui.header.buffer.bytes to 65536 in storm.yaml.
+More details are on [STORM-633](https://issues.apache.org/jira/browse/STORM-633)

 ## Authentication (Kerberos)